TeklabsDigital/TekTag/README.md

 If you're interested in contributing to the TekTag project, please contact us through our website at [https://teklabsdigital.com/contact/](https://teklabsdigital.com/contact/).
 We look forward to working with you to make TekTag the best it can be!

 Remember, every contribution, no matter how small, helps us move closer to our goal of improving healthcare outcomes around the world.
 Thank you for your support!

+About TekLabs - We design high tech products. www.teklabsdigital.com.
+Contact us about your design today.